The hotelier’s ultimate guide to occupancy forecasting

 How far in advance should a hotel forecast occupancy?

-Most hotels forecast at least ninety days ahead, updating forecasts more frequently in the final thirty days as pickup patterns shift.
+Most hotels forecast at least 90 days ahead, updating more frequently in the final 30 days as pickup patterns shift.
+Portfolios and group-heavy properties often maintain a 365-day forward view.

 What data is most important for accurate occupancy forecasting?

-Historical performance, seasonality patterns, local events, pickup trends, cancellations and room availability all contribute to strong, reliable forecasts.
+Historical performance, seasonality patterns, local events, pickup trends, cancellations and room availability all contribute to a reliable forecast.

 Weekly updates are ideal, especially for markets with short booking windows or high volatility.